Quantum Computing Research @ UM

 Calculations in qubits take the form of a quantum wave, a mathematical formula derived from quantum mechanics.
 If you read the wave's output, it collapses, or, to put it another way, it is destroyed.
 Jérémie: "At the moment, it is nearly impossible to read all of the information in a quantum wave.
 As a result, we try to make the calculations in a quantum algorithm as simple as possible.
 Just enter a little information, perform the complex quantum calculations, and then read only the part of the wave that interests you."

 Quantum computers are bringing about the greatest technological breakthrough of this century, or so the promise goes.
 However, what is quantum, and what are quantum computers?
 What are the possibilities for using them?
 In addition, how does one programme a quantum computer?
-This collection of five stories explores the answers to these questions.
+This collection of four stories explores the answers to these questions.
 The focus is primarily on the University of Maastricht's speciality, Quantum Computing, which entails programming quantum computers.

 - What is Quantum?